prezdev88/autoarch-bootstrap/README.md

 # AutoArch Bootstrap

-AutoArch Bootstrap is an installation script for Arch Linux that helps you set up your system quickly, including the i3 window manager.
+AutoArch Bootstrap is an installation script for Arch Linux designed to set up your system quickly, including the i3 window manager.
+This script is intended for a fresh and clean installation of Arch Linux.

 ## Installation
 ### Installation using Git